-- Provide free legal representation, advice or information to low-income clients seeking expungement of cannabis convictions under the Cannabis Regulation and Tax Act.
+- Provide free legal representation or advice to low-income clients seeking expungement of cannabis convictions under the Cannabis Regulation and Tax Act.

 - Engage in a network model for service delivery.
 This requires organizations to take and make referrals from other organizations via secure electronic portal, share data, collaborate, and report on activities using standardized methods.

-- Demonstrate expertise in providing services to individuals with arrest or conviction records through criminal records legal relief.
+- Demonstrate expertise in providing services to individuals with arrest or conviction records through criminal records legal relief or legal education efforts.

 - Funds appropriated by the Illinois General Assembly, including funds distributed by the IEJF, may not be spent on a sectarian purpose.

 - Said funds may not be used for the purpose of lobbying; encouraging political activities, labor or anti-labor activities, boycotts, picketing, strikes or demonstrations; or investigative or legal compliance activities related to a pending dispute.

 - A recipient may not use funds received under the Illinois Equal Justice Act to file an individual action or class action under the Migrant and Seasonal Agricultural Worker Protection Act or other labor laws.

 - Organizations may not deny services on the basis of gender, sexual orientation, heritage, race, religion, or citizenship.